junxit/us-congress-bills-110/bill.md

       - **(iii)** *High relief* The design and inscriptions on the obverse and reverse of the $50 coins issued under this Act shall be in high relief.
     - **(B)** *$1 coins*
       - **(i)** *Obverse* The obverse of the $1 coins issued under this Act shall bear 9 different designs each of which shall consist of an image of 1 of the 9 planets of the solar system, including Earth.
-      - **(ii)** *Reverse* The reverse of the $1 coins issued under this Act shall bear different designs each of which shall be emblematic of discoveries and missions of the Jet Propulsion Laboratory to the planet depicted on the obverse of the coin, subject to the following requirements:
+      - **(ii)** *Reverse* The reverse of the $1 coins issued under this Act shall bear different designs each of which shall be emblematic of the contributions of the research and space centers, subject to the following requirements:
         - **(I)** *Earth coin* The reverse of the $1 coins issued under this Act which bear an image of the Earth on the obverse shall bear images emblematic of, and honoring, the discoveries and missions of the National Aeronautics and Space Administration, the Mercury, Gemini and Space Shuttle missions and other manned Earth-orbiting missions, and the Apollo missions to the Moon.
         - **(II)** *Jupiter coin* The reverse of the $1 coins issued under this Act which bear an image of the planet Jupiter on the obverse shall include a scientifically accurate depiction of the Galilean moon Europa and depict both a past and future mission to Europa.
         - **(III)** *Saturn coin* The reverse of the $1 coins issued under this Act which bear an image of the planet Saturn on the obverse shall include a scientifically accurate depiction of the moon Titan and depict both a past and a future mission to Titan.
         - **(IV)** *Pluto (and other dwarf planets) coin* The reverse of the $1 coins issued under this Act which bear an image of the planet Pluto on the obverse shall include a design that is emblematic of telescopic exploration of deep space by the National Aeronautics and Space Administration and the ongoing search for Earth-like planets orbiting other stars.
   - **(4)** *Realistic and scientifically accurate depictions* The images for the designs of coins issued under this Act shall be selected on the basis of the realism and scientific accuracy of the images and on the extent to which the images are reminiscent of the dramatic and beautiful artwork on coins of the so-called “Golden Age of Coinage” in the United States, at the beginning of the Twentieth Century, with the participation of such noted sculptors and medallic artists as James Earle Fraser, Augustus Saint-Gaudens, Victor David Brenner, Adolph A. Weinman, Charles E. Barber, and George T. Morgan.
 - **(b)** *Selection* The design for the coins minted under this Act shall be—
-  - **(1)** selected by the Secretary after consultation with the Administrator of the National Aeronautics and Space Administration, the Director of the Jet Propulsion Laboratory, and the Commission of Fine Arts; and
+  - **(1)** selected by the Secretary after consultation with the Administrator of the National Aeronautics and Space Administration and the Commission of Fine Arts; and
   - **(2)** reviewed by the Citizens Coin Advisory Committee.

 ## § 5.
 Issuance of coins

 - **(a)** *Quality of coins* Coins minted under this Act shall be issued in proof quality only.
 - **(b)** *Mint facility* Only 1 facility of the United States Mint may be used to strike any particular combination of denomination and quality of the coins minted under this Act.
-- **(c)** *Commencement of issuance* The Secretary may issue coins minted under this Act beginning January 1, 2008.
+- **(c)** *Period for issuance* The Secretary may issue coins minted under this Act only during the 1-year period beginning on January 1, 2008.
-- **(d)** *Termination of minting authority* No coins may be minted under this Act after December 31, 2008.
-- **(e)** *Issuance of gold coins* Each gold coin minted under this Act may be issued only as part of a complete set with 1 of each of the 9 $1 coins minted under this Act.
+- **(d)** *Issuance of gold coins* Each gold coin minted under this Act may be issued only as part of a complete set with 1 of each of the 9 $1 coins minted under this Act.

 ## § 6.
 Sale of coins